 Alexander Technique is not an exercise but is a detailed study of the fundamental principles of human co-ordination and movement that underlies all activity.
 A unique form of neuro-muscular rebalancing, it is concerned with how you direct your Primary Control.
-Primary Control is a fundamental concept of The Alexander Technique that describes a certain relationship between the head, neck and back and how this relationship affects poised, co-ordinated action.
-Alexander teachers call this ‘use’, i.e. how you use your head, neck, back relationship so that you maintain a central co-ordination of the trunk as a core structure.
-The technique ensures that, in using your limbs, breathing, voice, etc. the central co-ordination of the head, neck and back is not disturbed.
+Primary Control is a fundamental concept of The Alexander Technique that describes a certain relationship between the head, neck and back and how this relationship affects poised co-ordinated action.
+Alexander teachers call this ‘use’, i.e. how you use your head, neck, a back relationship so that you maintain central coordination of the trunk as a core structure.
+The technique ensures that in using your limbs, breathing, voice, etc. the central co-ordination of the head, neck, and back is not disturbed.

 Why exercise is not always the solution

 Core stability exercises were devised in response to the perceived problem of poor support.
-The exercises encourage concentration on individual muscle activation during activity to stabilise ‘the core’ in order to support an area known to have weakness.
+The exercises encourage concentration on individual muscle activation during activity to stabilize ‘the core’ in order to support an area known to have a weakness.
 The problem with this action is that it is contrary to the function of the nervous system.
 If our innate balance mechanisms are allowed to perform their function unimpeded, there is no need to consciously engage muscle or strengthen the middle of the structure independently.
 In the absence of interference, the reflexes responding to gravity will help to ensure optimum balance and movement.

 However, exercise cannot ensure ‘good use’ of the body.
 We have probably “exercised” ourselves into bad posture by just doing a normal daily routine for years and years.
 Now we are proposing to exercise our way back out of it.
 If we have learned misuse or poor postural habits, when we exercise, we will exercise with misuse unless we deal with our misuse and learn to eliminate it.
-It is also worth noting that we cannot exercise these deep stabilising, supporting muscles to produce strength; these muscles are reflexive and not subject to our direct control.
+It is also worth noting that we cannot exercise these deep stabilizing, supporting muscles to produce strength; these muscles are reflexive and not subject to our direct control.

 A few more exercise fallacies